temporalio/documentation/docs-src/cloud/tcld/generate-certificates/end-entity-certificate.md

 #### --ca-certificate-file

-Specify the path of the X.509 CA certificate for the certificate authority.
+Specify the path of the X.509 CA certificate in a `.pem` file for the certificate authority.

 Alias: `--ca-cert`